 Sign up to our monthly newsletter to get the latest commentary and articles on economic issues that matter in the New Zealand economy.
 Follow us on social media for more regular updates and links to interviews with our economists.

-We chat with Rob about what a day in the life of an economist looks like…
+We chatted to David about what a day in his life is like…